natario1/CameraView/README.md

 *A fork of [Dylan McIntyre's CameraKit-Android library](https://github.com/gogopop/CameraKit-Android), originally a fork of [Google's CameraView library](https://github.com/google/cameraview).
-The CameraKit-Android at this point has been fairly rewritten and refactored:*
+The CameraKit-Android at this point has been completely rewritten and refactored:*

-- lots *of serious bugs fixed, I have lost the count*
+- lots *of serious bugs fixed*
 - *decent orientation support for both pictures and videos*
 - *EXIF support*
 - *real tap-to-focus support*
+- *pinch-to-zoom support*
 - *simpler APIs, docs and heavily commented code*
-- *replacing Method and Permissions stuff with `sessionType`*
 - *new `captureSnapshot` API*
 - *new `setLocation` and `setWhiteBalance` APIs*
 - *new `setGrid` APIs, to draw 3x3, 4x4 or golden ratio grids
 - *option to pass a `File` when recording a video*
+- *other minor API additions*
+- *replacing Method and Permissions stuff with simpler `sessionType`*
 - *smart measuring and sizing behavior, replacing bugged `adjustViewBounds`*
 - *measure `CameraView` as center crop or center inside*
 - *add multiple `CameraListener`s for events*